 Unfit to ride horses into battle, Pulitzer was provided safer jobs, cleaning stables, garbage collection, peeling potatoes, and other minor duties, but not speaking English was a significant handicap.
 After a few months, he finished with the army and gave the whaling industry a try, with predictable results.
 Rejected once more, Pulitzer became a homeless bum in New York, sleeping under bridges, presumedly begging for food.
 Illegally climbing aboard railway freight train cars, he traveled to Missouri as a boxcar hobo.

 The pauper found work tending to mules but was fired two days later.
 As a belligerent socialist, Pulitzer was too proud and temperamental to take orders and too scrawny for heavy labor.
 A wealthy restaurant owner took pity on him, cleaned him up, gave him a uniform, and employed him as a waiter.
 Soon after, he was fired for dropping a tray of beer all over a diner.
-Some say it was deliberate – that he heard a businessman boasting of his wealth and could not stop himself dousing the man in beer.
+Some say it was deliberate – that he heard a businessman boasting of his wealth and could not stop himself from dousing the man in beer.
 Out in the street, angry, hungry, and back in rags, it is no surprise the Far Left tramp vowed to get revenge on wealthy businessmen.

 Spending much time in free libraries, Pulitzer learned English and voraciously read left-winged German philosophers like Hegel, many of whom would influence Karl Marx.
 He made friends with German socialists.
 In 1870, he cheated his way into politics through these connections, becoming a state representative in Jefferson City, Missouri, three years under the required age.
 His first mission was to pack the St. Louis County Court, trying to replace its seven judges with nine newly elected judges, knowing most would be Democrats.
 Pulitzer failed to achieve his goal, but during the attempt, he began a feud with Captain Edward Augustine, the Superintendent of Registration for St. Louis County.